-Elements: Lea DOMAI Compor earning activities • Instruction DOMAIN 1: PLANNING AND PREPARATION Component 1e: Designing Coherent Instruction rining activities • Instructional materials and resources • Instructional groups • Lesson and unit structure • ARATION Instruction Instructional groups • Lesson a and unit structure LEVEL OF PE ERFORMANCE: ELEMENT UNSATISFACTORY 1 BASIC 2 PROFICIENT 3 DISTINGUISHED 4 Learning activities Learning activities are not suitable to students or to instructional outcomes and are not designed to engage students in active intellectual activity.
+Elements: Learning activities • Instructional materials and resources • Instructional groups • Lesson and unit structure

+LEVEL OF PERFORMANCE ELEMENT UNSATISFACTORY 1 BASIC 2 PROFICIENT 3 DISTINGUISHED 4 Learning activities Learning activities are not suitable to students or to instructional outcomes and are not designed to engage students in active intellectual activity.
 Only some of the learning activities are suitable to students or to the instructional outcomes.
 Some represent a moderate cognitive challenge, but with no differentiation for different students.
-All of the learning activities are suitable to students or to the instructional outcornes, and most represent significant cognitive challenge, with some differentiation for different groups of students.
+All of the learning activities are suitable to students or to the instructional outcomes, and most represent significant cognitive challenge, with some differentiation for different groups of students.
 Learning activities are highly suitable to diverse learners and support the instructional outcomes.
 They are all designed to engage students in high-level cognitive activity and are differentiated, as appropriate, for individual learners.
 Instructional materials and resources Materials and resources are not suitable for students and do not support the instructional outcomes or engage students in meaningful learning.
-Some of the materials and resources are suitable to students, support the instructional outcornes, and engage students in meaningful learning.
+Some of the materials and resources are suitable to students, support the instructional outcomes, and engage students in meaningful learning.
 All of the materials and resources are suitable to students, support the instructional outcomes, and are designed to engage students in meaningful learning.
 All of the materials and resources are suitable to students, support the instructional outcomes, and are designed to engage students in meaningful learning.
 There is evidence of appropriate use of technology and of student participation in selecting or adapting materials.
 Instructional groups Instructional groups do not support the instructional outcomes and offer no variety.
 Instructional groups partially support the instructional outcomes, with an effort at providing some variety.
 Instructional groups are varied as appropriate to the students and the different instructional outcomes.
 Instructional groups are varied as appropriate to the students and the different instructional outcomes.
 There is evidence of student choice in selecting the different patterns of instructional groups.

-Elements: Lear DOMAI Compor earning activities • Instruction DOMAIN 1: PLANNING AND PREPARATION Component 1e: Designing Coherent Instruction structional materials and resources • Instructional g DOMAIN 1: PLANNING AND PREPARATION Component 1e: Designing Coherent Instruction ning activities • Instructional materials and resources • Instructional groups • Lesson and unit structure and unit structure LEVEL OF PERFORMANCE ERFORMANCE ELEMENT UNSATISFACTORY 1 BASIC 2 PROFICIENT 3 DISTINGUISHED 4 Lesson and unit structure The lesson or unit has no clearly defined structure, or the structure is chaotic.
+Component 1e: Designing Coherent Instruction

+Elements: Learning activities • Instructional materials and resources • Instructional groups • Lesson and unit structure

+LEVEL OF PERFORMANCE ELEMENT UNSATISFACTORY 1 BASIC 2 PROFICIENT 3 DISTINGUISHED 4 Lesson and unit structure The lesson or unit has no clearly defined structure, or the structure is chaotic.
 Activities do not follow an organized progression, and time allocations are unrealistic.
 The lesson or unit has a recognizable structure, although the structure is not uniformly maintained throughout.
 Progression of activities is uneven, with most time allocations reasonable.
 The lesson or unit has a clearly defined structure around which activities are organized.
 Progression of activities is even, with reasonable time allocations.
 The lesson's or unit's structure is clear and allows for different pathways according to diverse student needs.
 The progression of activities is highly coherent.